WALINET: A water and lipid identification convolutional Neural Network for nuisance signal removal in 1H MR Spectroscopic Imaging: Discussion

 \paragraph{Conclusion} Efficient removal of water and lipid signals is key for proton MRSI-based quantitative metabolic imaging.
-Convolutional neural networks such as WALINET provide an effective approach towards this goal with superior performance compared to conventional methods. \pw{We provide WALINET, including the computation of the L2 lipid operator, as a self-contained package that can be used as a plug-in with any MRSI processing pipeline.} WALINET can be used to automate the MRSI processing pipeline for high-throughput workflow in clinical applications.
+Convolutional neural networks such as WALINET provide an effective approach towards this goal with superior performance compared to conventional methods.
+We provide WALINET, including the computation of the L2 lipid operator, as a self-contained package that can be used as a plug-in with any MRSI processing pipeline.
+Since WALINET does not need specialized hardware, it can be easily disseminated to automate the MRSI processing pipeline for high-throughput workflow in clinical applications.
 We anticipate that these aspects will lead to larger adoption and impact of MRSI for clinical applications and research.

 \textbf{Data Availability Statement.} Testing data can be obtained from the authors based on reasonable request and institutional approved data sharing agreement.
 The code for WALINET is publicly available at www.github.com/weiserjpaul/WALINET.